-- Park the machine on a level surface, disengage the blade-control switch, and move the motion-control levers outward to the PARK position. - Shut off the engine, remove the key, and wait for all moving parts to stop before leaving the operating position. - 3.
-Set the height of cut at the lowest cutting position (38 mm (1-1/2 inches). - 4.
-Remove the hairpin cotter and push in the tab on the cover to remove the pulley covers (Figure 51).
+- Park the machine on a level surface, disengage the blade-control switch, and move the motion-control levers outward to the PARK position. - 2.
+Shut off the engine, remove the key, and wait for all moving parts to stop before leaving the operating position. - Set the height of cut at the lowest cutting position (38 mm (1-1/2 inches). - 4.
+Loosen the screws and remove the pulley covers (Figure 50).